rocky-jaiswal/my_blogs/source/2012-09-09-rails_on_ruby_jruby_a_performance_comparison.html.markdown

     Requests per second:    451.77 [#/sec] (mean)
     Time per request:       22.135 [ms] (mean)

 Now we see a huge performance boost, we are getting similar results as Unicorn even though we are running just one server process as opposed to Unicorn's three.
+One can imagine the performance for a clustered puma setup.

 Lets try the same tests with [Trinidad](http://thinkincode.net/trinidad/) -